Madhusmita07/Noob-Aid-SIH_2020/Readme.txt

 ***********Instructions for full application**********

-///The mobile apk will be available in the path: UP176_TECHNES > applications
+///The mobile apk will be available in the below mentioned drive folder.
+Path: UP176_TECHNES > applications

 ///Sign up is compulsary before accessing the application.
 Don't be afraid of data stealing.
 The user sign in data will be stored locally where the password will be encrypted.